Kangaroo Island Nature and Night Photography Walk

 - Daily morning and afternoon tea.

-- Non-alcoholic drinks and a selection of house wines (oh... and we may have a secret stash of Kangaroo Island Gin!).
+- Non-alcoholic drinks and a selection of house wines and beer (oh... and we may have a secret stash of Kangaroo Island Gin!).

 - Use of daypack, waterproof jacket, poles, ankle gaiters and water bottles.